Lena Luthor

 Lena Luthor is the name of two fictional comic book characters in DC Comics.
-The first one, introduced in 1961, is the sister of Superman's nemesis Lex Luthor, while the second one, introduced in the year 2000, is Luthor's daughter, named after her aunt.
+The first one, introduced in 1961, is the sister of Superman's nemesis Lex Luthor, while the second one, introduced in 2000, is Luthor's daughter, named after her aunt.

 On live-action television, the original Lena Luthor was portrayed by Denise Gossett in a 1991 episode of Superboy, Cassidy Freeman in three seasons (2008–2011) of Smallville, and by Katie McGrath in five seasons (2016–2021) of Supergirl.

 Publication history

 Lena Luthor first appeared in Superman's Girl Friend, Lois Lane #23 and was created by Jerry Siegel and Kurt Schaffenberger.

 Fictional character biography

 Lena Luthor I

 In Silver Age continuity, Lena is Lex Luthor's younger sister.
-After Lex began his villainous career, his family changed their last name in shame to the anagram "Thorul" and told Lena that Lex had been killed in a mountain-climbing accident.
+After Lex began his villainous career, his family changed their last name in shame to the anagram Thorul and told Lena that Lex had been killed in a mountain-climbing accident.
 Soon after this, they were killed in an auto accident.
 As a result, Lena never knew she had an older brother, as Lex Luthor himself (with occasional help from Supergirl and Superman) worked to keep her from learning the truth.
-Lena appeared irregularly in DC Comics' from 1961 to 1975.
+Lena appeared irregularly in DC Comics from 1961 to 1975.
 Lena had psychic/empathic abilities, gained from touching a Space Brain that Luthor was experimenting on before he became a villain.
 In 1981, Lena lost her powers after brain surgery, and the decision was made to tell her the truth about Luthor.
 After the initial shock, there were signs of reconciliation after Luthor discovered he had unwittingly aided another criminal's conspiracy against Lena, and he was deeply apologetic.

-In Final Crisis: Legion of 3 Worlds #3, Legionnaires Polar Boy, Wildfire, and Dawnstar travel to Smallville during the 20th century, back to when Superman was still a suburban legend.
+In Final Crisis: Legion of 3 Worlds #3, Legionnaires Polar Boy, Wildfire, and Dawnstar travel to Smallville during the 20th century, when Superman was still a suburban legend.
 The three heroes arrive to the Luthor household, where they hear a young Lex arguing with his father about his mother and sister.

 In the pages of Superman: Secret Origin (2009), Lena Luthor cared about Lex even when he ran away after their mother died when she was young and their father died of a heart attack.